micheleberetta98/unibg-thesis-template/README.md

 A simple LaTeX template with the official UniBG formatting rules.

+**Note**: this template is completely free, you can use it however you want.
+However, you have to have a little sentence in your acknowledgements thanking either the Seclab if your thesis is with them (or me if not) for providing this template.

 ## Requirements

 - *LaTeX* (full): check your OS installation method